theIvos/ansible_homework/README.md

 ### How to run these playbooks?
 *Before first run of the playbooks is recommended to run the file 'script_00.sh' which installs ansible galaxy collections to be sure that you have all required modules.
 When it's installed you don't have to run it again.*

+- First check the inventory file hosts.ini in the folder 'files/hosts.ini' and edit according to required nodes and users which have ssh access in.
+Now you are ready to run the playbooks:

 from CLI execute command:

 #### roles_playbook.yml